In this guide, you’ll learn what sliding scale therapy is and how it makes therapy more affordable.

-Some therapists don’t advertise sliding scale rates on their website.
+Some therapists don’t advertise sliding scale rates on their websites.
 Others do.
 Either way, you’ll most likely have to contact your therapist and ask for a discount.

 This can be an awkward conversation, but don’t fret.
 A good therapist will be empathetic to low-income clients.
 It’s unlikely to be the first time they’ve been asked for a discount.

-Most therapists recognise that it’s a society-wide problem when people cannot afford mental health services, and will do what they can to make a deal work for you.
+Most therapists recognize that it’s a society-wide problem when people cannot afford mental health services and will do what they can to make a deal work for you.